irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Prompt-template.md

 # Course context:
 Course is : Countering Malign Influence

-Ordered	Objective Title	EST Total Min	Mode of Delivery	Day 0	Event Start	50	Instruction (Resident)	1
+%% Use the order and duration information below to fill in the lesson plan template.%% Ordered	Objective Title	EST Total Min	Mode of Delivery	Day 0	Event Start	50	Instruction (Resident)	1
 1	Creating AI Content	40	Blended